wsyuei/de-zoomcamp-airbnb-project/README.md

   6. Continue > Done.
   7. Go to Manage Key> Add New Key> Json> Create.
 3. Rename the json file to my_credential.json and Move the downloaded json file to folder keys.
 4. Run commands:
-   """
-  terraform init
-  terraform plan
-  terraform apply
-"""
+   ``terraform init``
+   ``terraform plan``
+   ``terraform apply``
 6. Mage:
-  > docker compose up
+  ``docker compose up``
 6. Go to http://localhost:6789/
 7. Run pipeline: airbnb_to_gcs to deploy the pipeline.
 8. BigQuery:
   - Run query in airbnb_tokyo.sql.
 9. DBT:
     1. Set up a DBT project.
     2. Add this github repo for version control.
     3. Connect to Bigquery using my_credential.json.
     4. Run build.
     5. Set up the job in a production environment.
     6. Job will be triggered on every  Monday.

 10. Go to BigQuery and table fact_airbnb_tokyo should exist in BigQuery Dataset.
 11. Select the table and select Explore in Looker to develop the dashboard.